 Environmental concerns continue to slow and complicate permitting, resulting in added costs to developers.
 If certain risks from interactions of MRE devices and marine animals could be put aside (or “retired”) for small developments, the most important risks and uncertain interactions could become the focus of studies and monitoring data collection.

-This workshop will address a methodology and examples of retiring risks for two key MRE-environmental interactions: electromagnetic fields (EMF) and effects of underwater noise from MRE devices.
+This workshop will present a methodology and provide an example of retiring risk by assessing a key MRE-environmental interaction: effects of underwater noise from MRE devices.

 If you plan to attend this workshop, consider preparing yourself with the materials you will find here:

 Dr. Andrea Copping, Pacific Northwest National Laboratory